Dive Mask Care

 - With the gel, apply a thin even coating to the inside of the mask lens (more is not better) and lightly rinse to smooth out the coating.
 Do NOT completely rinse or rub away the gel, remember you want a light coating of the gel on the lens.

-While we should be trying to sell you these 'you beaut' commercial solutions, our preferred pre-dive anti-fog is spit.
+Spit – While we should be trying to sell you the 'you beaut' commercial solutions, our preferred pre-dive anti-fog is spit.
 Spit on the inside of the mask and rub it around with your finger.
-Dunk the mask briefly in fresh water.
+Dunk the mask briefly in either fresh or sea water.
 The goal is to leave thin layer of saliva on the inside of the glass.
 Spitting does not work well if the mask dries out before diving, so use this technique immediately before the dive.

-Another do it yourself pre-dive solution is Baby Shampoo.
+Baby Shampoo – Another do it yourself pre-dive solution is baby shampoo.
 Baby shampoo can be used just like commercial defogging solutions.
-Many divers carry a bottle of watered-down baby shampoo with their dive gear.
-A few drops rubbed into the lens and then briefly rinsed out will keep a mask from fogging.
+Many divers carry a bottle of 50/50 watered-down baby shampoo with their dive gear.
+A few drops rubbed into the lens and then briefly rinsed out just before the dive will keep a mask from fogging.
+We know people who prefer to apply baby shampoo neat onto the inside of the mask lens when the mask is dry just before putting it away for storage.
+Then you just give it a quick rinse before you dive.
 Baby shampoo is preferable to standard shampoo, as it is generally hypo-allergenic, less irritating to eyes, and biodegradable.
 Baby shampoo smells good, too.

 Care During the Dive